vacary/docker/docs/source/jupyter.rst

 Running Jupyter notebooks
 =========================

-Juypter notebooks allow you to create and share documents that contain live code, equations and visualisations.
+Jupyter notebooks allow you to create and share documents that contain live code, equations and visualisations.
 For more information check out https://jupyter.org.